nickthecook/ops/docs/dependencies.md

     - keys/$environment/user@host
 ```

-This dependency will create an SSH key pair with key size 2048 and key algorithm "rsa" at `keys/$environment/user@host` and `keys/$environment/user@host.pub`.
+This dependency will create an SSH key pair with key size 4096 and key algorithm `rsa` at `keys/$environment/user@host` and `keys/$environment/user@host.pub`.
 It will also add it to your SSH agent, if `SSH_AUTH_SOCK` is set, with a lifetime of 3600 seconds (one hour).

 The key comment, which is visible in the output of `ssh-add -l`, will be set to the name of the directory that contains `ops.yml`.
 For example, if the directory is named `heliograf`, you would see the following output: